ch-stark/blog1506/submariner/README.md

 	      type: m6i.xlarge
 	  replicas: 3

 Note that we use the known static cluster claim name in order to derive the dynamically generated cluster name.
-This piece of YAML cannot be submitted directly to the API Server but needs to be processed first by the Policy Generator tool into a valid Policy document that in turn is applied to the system via the Policy controller.
+This piece of YAML cannot be submitted directly to the API Server as it is using Go templating and  needs to first be processed by the Policy Generator tool into a valid Policy document that in turn can be applied to the system via the Policy controller.
 For more details on this tool please refer to [here](https://cloud.redhat.com/blog/generating-governance-policies-using-kustomize-and-gitops) and [here](https://github.com/stolostron/policy-generator-plugin/blob/main/docs/policygenerator.md).

-The outcome of this Policy is that each cluster now has two machine pools: one for running application workloads (default workers) and one for database workloads (backend workers) with the underlying machines distributed equally across all availability zones by default.
+The outcome of applying this Policy is that each cluster now has two machine pools: one for running application workloads (default workers) and one for database workloads (backend workers) with the underlying machines distributed equally across all availability zones by default.

 	$ oc get machinepools -A
 	NAMESPACE                        NAME                                            POOLNAME         CLUSTERDEPLOYMENT                REPLICAS